CAAPIM/Xamarin-MAS-Foundation/Guides/Android/ANDROID_GUIDES.md

         }
  ```

-#### Log in: user authentication with implicit trust
+#### Log in: to another trusted app

-**Scenario**: Th user just won the lottery and wants to interac money to a list of friends on Facebook.
+**Scenario**: Our bank app user just won the lottery and wants to interac money to a list of friends on Facebook.
 In this flow, the user needs temporary access to Facebook to get some data.
 In an implicit trust flow, your app is implicitly trusting Facebook to secure and store information.
-Th user logs into your app and is presented with authorization screen "BestBank app is requesting access to Facebook, do you want to grant access?"
+The user logs into your app and is presented with authorization screen "BestBank app is requesting access to Facebook, do you want to grant access?"

 ```c#
 private class MyAuthenticationListener : Java.Lang.Object, IMASAuthenticationListener